kasperpeulen/MathJax-node/README.md

 # mathjax-node [![Build Status](https://travis-ci.org/mathjax/MathJax-node.svg?branch=develop)](https://travis-ci.org/mathjax/MathJax-node)

-This repository contains files that provide APIs to call [MathJax](https://github.com/mathjax/mathjax) from node.js programs.
-There is an API for converting individual math expressions (in any of MathJax's input formats) into SVG images or MathML code, and there is an API for converting HTML snippets containing any of MathJax input formats into HTML snippets containing SVG or MathML.
+This repository contains a library that provides an API to call [MathJax](https://github.com/mathjax/mathjax) from NodeJS programs.
+The API converts individual math expressions (in any of MathJax's input formats) into HTML (with CSS), SVG or MathML code.

 See the comments in the individual files for more details.